 You’re not alone in this struggle.

 Albany, New York Drug & Alcohol Rehab Centers

 The problem of substance misuse has reached every corner of New York.
 Drug and alcohol addiction does not discriminate.
-Those who are addicted to drugs and/or alcohol come from all walks of life, from every profession, gender and socio-economic group.
+Those who are addicted to drugs or alcohol come from all walks of life, from every profession, gender and socio-economic group.
 Albany residents who want to free themselves from their chemical dependency can find several types of treatment options available in their own neighborhood or located nearby.
 With so many choices available, however, knowing exactly where to go to get the most effective treatment to suit their personal needs can seem a little overwhelming.
 Below are some of the options that are available to patients seeking treatment.